Missed Child Support Payments in Australia? Your Legal Options Explained

 Share:

-When child support payments are missed, it can place a financial and emotional strain on the parent who is responsible for the day-to-day care of the child.
-Fortunately, there are legal steps you can take to address unpaid child support and protect your child’s wellbeing.
+When a child support payment is missed, it can place serious financial and emotional strain on the parent responsible for the day-to-day care of the child.
+If you’re the receiving parent, missed payments can directly affect your ability to provide consistent financial support.

 Understanding the Child Support System in Australia

-• Calculate child support payments
+• Calculate child support through a formal child support assessment

-• Register and collect payments
+• Register and collect each child’s support payment

-• Enforce unpaid child support
+• Enforce unpaid child support and recover child support arrears

 Child support payments can be arranged in two main ways: